phatchman/pico_dazzler/README.md

 ![My test setup](https://github.com/phatchman/pico_dazzler/blob/main/img/pico_dazzler.jpg)

 # Preparing the Altair 8800 Simulator firmware
-The firmware shipped with the Altair-Duino doesn't support the Dazzler out of the Box.
+The firmware shipped with the Altair-Duino doesn't support the Dazzler out of the box.
 Please follow David's instructions on his [Project Page](https://www.hackster.io/david-hansel/dazzler-display-for-altair-simulator-3febc6) and the [Altair-Duino instructions](https://adwaterandstir.com/install/) for information on how to rebuild the firmware.
 Take note of the "config.h" options used in building the firmware to make sure you retain your existing functionality.

 Make sure you go into the simulator's configuration menu and configure the Dazzler to use the Native USB Port.